wickenico/WailBrew/README.md

 ### Prerequisites
 - macOS (Intel or Apple Silicon)
 - Homebrew must be installed
-- Node.js and npm (for development)
+- Node.js and pnpm (for development)

 ### Development Setup
 ``` bash